retr0-kernel/CryptoZombies/README.md

 <h1> CryptoZombies </h1>

-<p>It is an interactive way hat of learning all things technical about blockchains.
+<p>It is an interactive way of learning all things technical about blockchains.
 Learn to write smart contracts by making your own crypto-collectibles game.
 Focused on Ethereum and Solidity Development</p>

-<h3>The tutorial is as follow: </h3>
+<h3>The tutorial is as follows: </h3>

 ## 1. Solidity: Beginner to Intermediate Smart Contracts